grodansparadis/vscp-doc-spec/physical_level_lower_level_protocols.md

-# Physical Level/Lower level protocols
+# Transport protocols (currently) used by VSCP

-When the protocol was designed its usefulness on the CAN bus was the main objective.
+VSCP can use most physical Level/Lower level protocols to trasnport events.
+When the VSCP protocol/framework was designed its usefulness on the CAN bus was the main objective.
 The identifier length and many other things on Level I are therefore very “CAN-ish” in its design and behavior.
 CAN is however no prerequisite.
 The protocol works equally well over RS-232, RF-Links, Ethernet etc. CAN can be seen as the least common denominator.

 Now VSCP has two protocol levels.
 Level I and level II.